ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

 A digital color image can be represented as an array of pixels (grid of pixels) where each pixel has three channels and is represented as a $1\times3$ vector, usually of integer values, representing an RGB data value (Red, Green, Blue), which is considered to give the color, the RGB intensities (the amount of light) that appears in a given location in the image.
 The minimum intensity value for a basic color is $0$.
 The maximum intensity is $255$.
 This means that Each pixel's color sample has three numerical RGB components (Red, Green, Blue) to represent the color of that tiny pixel area.
 These three RGB components are three $8$-bit numbers for each pixel.
 There are actually $256$ (i.e. $8$-bit format; $2^8=256$) different amounts of intensity for each basic color.
 Since the three colors have integer values from $0$ to $255$, there are a total of $256\times256\times256 = 16,777,216$ combinations or color choices.
 Black is an RGB value of $(0, 0, 0)$ and White is $(255, 255, 255)$.
 Gray, however, has equal RGB values.
 Thus, $(220, 220, 220)$ is a light gray (near white), and $(40,40,40)$ is a dark gray (near black).

 Since gray has equal values in RGB, black-and-white grayscale images only use one byte of $8$-bit data per pixel instead of three.
 Each pixel has a value between $0$ and $255$, where zero represents 'no intensity' or 'black' and $255$ represents 'maximum intensity' or 'white'.
-The values progress gradually from $0$ to $255$ represnting $256$ shades of gray; darker to lighter.
+The values progress gradually from $0$ to $255$ representing $256$ shades of gray; darker to lighter.
 This is why in image processing, color images are converted into grayscale to perform edge detection as this helps in simplifying algorithms and eliminates the complexities related to computational requirements.

 <a href="#figure2">Figure 2</a> shows a grayscale image, divided into a matrix of square shapes, where each square consists of pixels in some intensity value.
 The intensity values are displayed in red.
 To generate this, the following Python code was used: